mikerodrigues/orderbook/README.md

-# Orderbook 3.0.0
+# Orderbook
 <a href="https://codeclimate.com/github/mikerodrigues/orderbook"><img src="https://codeclimate.com/github/mikerodrigues/orderbook/badges/gpa.svg" /></a>

+A gem for creating a realtime order book for the Coinbase Exchange.

+Version 4.0.0 switches to keyword arguments, supports other currencies.

 Version 3.0.0 has a slightly different interface and properly queues messages for an accurate Orderbook.

-A gem for creating a realtime order book for the Coinbase Exchange.

 Version 1.0.0 and greater now use the official Coinbase Exchange Ruby Gem's EventMachine-driven client.
 It should be more reliable than the previous socket